 Patients with severe alcoholic hepatitis (DF ≥32, GAH ≥9) can be extremely unwell with multi-organ failure and require referral to an intensive care unit (ICU).
 It is important to manage complications as they arise, which can include infections, GI bleeding, encephalopathy or acute kidney injury.
 These complications are also seen in patients with decompensated cirrhosis.
-For more information on management of these complications see our notes on chronic liver disease.
+For more information on the management of these complications see chronic liver disease notes.

 Patients with severe alcoholic hepatitis should be considered for corticosteroid therapy.
 There is limited evidence for the use of steroids in alcoholic hepatitis.
 In the randomised controlled STOPAH trial there was a trend towards improved short-term survival at 28-days, but no effect on long-term survival.
 A subsequent meta-analysis including STOPAH showed a survival benefit with steroids at 28-days.

 The use of corticosteroids should be guided by hepatologists.
 They are typically given as a 28-day course of prednisolone at 40 mg daily with a short taper at the end.
 If there is no significant improvement within 7 days of starting steroids cessation of treatment should be considered because of the risk associated with systemic steroids.
 The Lille score can be used to identify patients not responding to steroids.